wimpysworld/ia-get/TASKS.md

 These refactoring opportunities focus on making the code more modular, consistent, and easier to maintain while preserving all existing functionality.
 The highest-impact changes are:

-1. Extracting download logic (9/10)
-2. Consistent error handling (9/10)
+1. Consistent error handling (9/10)
-3. Implementing a download manager (8/10)
+2. Implementing a download manager (8/10)
-4. Creating a progress bar factory (8/10)

 These changes would significantly improve code organization and maintainability without changing the user-facing behavior.